cirosantilli/networking-cheat/apache.md

     sudo mv test /var/www/

 The default root for serving files is specified in the <#conf file> by the `DocumentRoot` directive.
-In current ubuntu, it is `/var/www/`
+In current Ubuntu, it is `/var/www/`

 The user under which the web server runs must have read access to this directory. *This is the default on Ubuntu*, where the apache server runs as user `www-root`!

-Usually this user is a different user from `root` for sercurity.
+Usually this user is a different user from `root` for security.

 ## conf file